-In all, there are approximately 198 full-time town employees, including 184 within the school department and 14 for the municipal side.
+In all, there are approximately 255 full-time town employees, including 225 within the school department and 30 for the municipal side.
 The municipal budget, which includes the costs of administration and other assorted programs, is discussed in more depth in the Fiscal Capacity section of this plan.

-I.2.4 Boards and Committees
+I.2.3 Boards and Committees

 The Town Council also makes annual appointments for local offices and appointments to short and long term local boards and project committees as needed.
 Many municipal appointments are filled on a volunteer service basis.
 The countless hours devoted by civic-minded volunteers are an integral element of the town's ability to maintain quality local services while striving to minimize local tax burden.
-The Town Council adopted a policy for setting up committees which is working well.
+The Town Council adopted a policy for setting up committees.